mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

            },
            "Task1": {
                "class": "Tenant"
-           },
-           "Task2": {
-               "class": "Tenant"
            }
        }
    }

 Connect as **david** on BIG-IQ.

-Here, we empty the tenants/partitions: Task1 and Task2.
+Here, we empty the tenants/partitions of Task1.
 This should remove those partitions from SEA-vBIGIP01.termmarc.com.
 The relevant Apps should also disappear from BIG-IQ.

 .. |lab-3-1| image:: images/lab-3-1.png